Explainer-How black boxes of crashed Chinese jet will be handled

 * inside there, the recordings on chips or older formats.

-There are two recorders: a cockpit voice recorder (CVR) for pilot voices and cockpit sounds, and a flight data recorder (FDR) that captures information on parameters including altitude, airspeed, heading and engine thrust.
+There are two recorders: a CVR for pilot voices and cockpit sounds, and a FDR that captures information on parameters including altitude, airspeed, heading and engine thrust.

 HOW WILL THE RECORDERS BE HANDLED?